Technologicat/mcpyrate/README.md

 echo[6 * 7]
 ```

+### REPL

+For interactive macro-enabled sessions, we provide an mcpy-enabled equivalent for `code.InteractiveConsole`, as well as an IPython extension.
+See the [REPL system documentation](repl.md).

 ### Syntax

 `mcpy` macros can be used in four forms, the first three following `macropy` syntax: